signals-protocol/signals-contract/docs/api/RangeBetManager.md

 - The market must not be already closed.
 - The winning bin must be within the min/max tick range of the market.
 - The winning bin must be a multiple of `tickSpacing`.
-- The market to close is determined automatically as `lastClosedMarketId + 1` (or 0 if no markets have been closed yet).
+- **Important**: The market to close is determined automatically as `lastClosedMarketId + 1` (or 0 if no markets have been closed yet).
+This function does not take a marketId parameter.

 #### Effects